Make your own free website on Tripod.com

 The book tells the family's joys and struggles in the first farm house making it livable after it had stood empty except for the mice.
 Next came the move to Pondside Farm, where the family was to live for the next 36 years.

 Our middle daughter Jeannie and her husband Rick both teach in the Freeport Schools.
-Their three children are all Freeport Pretzels.
+Two of their children are Freeport Pretzel graduates and their youngest is now a freshman at Freeport High.

 More about Freeport, IL, which is 12 miles south of Wisconsin border.

-Our son Gerry Glasco is recruiting coordinagtor and assistant softball coach at the University of Georgia.
+Our son Gerry Glasco is recruiting coordinator and associate softball coach at the University of Georgia.
 He and Vickie have three daughters and three grandsons.
-Tara is married and lives in northern Illinois, Erin just graduated from Texas A&M and is working in Georgia, and Geri Ann will be a junior at Oconee County High School in 2010-11 in Watkinsville, Georgia.
+Tara is an assistant softball coach at UGA and is married Bryan Archibald.
+Erin graduated from Texas A&M and is teaching and coaching at a middle school in Texas, and Geri Ann is studying special education and playing softball at UGA.

 See some of granddaughter Erin's hairstyles.
 This website was done for a class last yer.
 She's a senior now!